umu5/Quadtree-dictionary-on-Melbournes-foothpath-data/README.md

-Supporting Point Region Queries: for this satge value is always 3 An example execution of the program might be: make -B dict3
+Supporting Point Region Queries: for this satge value is always 3 An example execution of the program might be:

-# ./dict3 stage datafile outputfile start_longitude start_latitude end_longitude end_latitude
+make -B dict3
 ./dict3 3 dataset_2.csv output.txt 144.969 -37.7975 144.971 -37.7955

+(/dict3 stage datafile outputfile start_longitude start_latitude end_longitude end_latitude) -> explains above command

 Program read data from the data file specified in the command line argument above.
 Dict3 used Dict1 and Dict2 to read and store the data.
 Construct a quadtree from the stored data.